 Failure to use the purchase at the time and date booked will result in the User’s loss of rights.

 For combined Cable Car + Mountain Refuge purchases, there will be no charge for cancelling Refuge bookings when Trail no. 11 to the La Fortaleza viewpoint is closed, and the purchase price will be refunded.
+In the event that the Cable car’s facilities are not operational, only the price of the cable car ticket will be refunded and the descent will be completed on foot.

 Check our Terms and conditions for information on other reasons for cancelling your reservation for spending the night in the Refuge on Mount Teide.